-Our friends over at Copyblogger would assert that real publishers are self-hosted and that well-written content is the centerpiece of the Web.
+Our friends over at Copyblogger would assert that real publishers are self-hosted and that well-written content is the centerpiece of the internet.
 They back these claims by offering solutions that reinforce their assertions.

-The focus isn’t always on skewering your competitors in search for an enemy, but in associating yourself with certain ideals while distancing yourself from the rest.
+The focus isn’t always on skewering your competitors in search for an enemy — rather, it’s in associating yourself with certain ideals while distancing yourself from the rest.

-Creating a unique selling proposition is as much about defining who your ideal customers are not as it is about defining who they are.
+Creating a unique selling proposition is as much about defining who your ideal customers aren’t as it is about defining who they are.